MagicManik/fresh-fruits-warehouse/README.md

 ## PROJECT FEATCHER

+* This is a compact Warehouse Management application.

+* This application provides different types of storing packages of fruits according to clients' demands.

+* Here users can store their fruits by paying a reasonable rental fee.
+That means the user will be able to manage his inventory.

+* Authorized users of this application can deliver and restock his/her fruits.

-* Responsive Navbar with offcanvas in small devices
+* In this application, I'm using responsive Navbar with offcanvas in small devices

-* Users can create an account and update stock

-* Users will have see their own stock and manage inventory

-* Users can login directly with their Gmail or email and password.
+* Users can Sign Up and Sign in via email and password and directly Sign in through google.

 * Users Stock is secure by Json Web Token.
 There is no fear of information being stolen.